Julio Cortázar or the writer who saw the world turn upside down

 Mexico, high in Julio Cortázar's list

 In the night face up the Aztecs persecute the protagonist.
 Perhaps it was in this story that the author expressed his interest in that culture, something he had already spoken about when he wrote "I would like to be able to appreciate for myself if everything I have been told about Mexico is true: from the Aztec pyramids to the popular poetry.
 I will probably leave next year (unless there is a miracle that enables me to leave tomorrow or last). " The meeting of Cortázar with Mexico was postponed until the 70s.
 In 1975 he participated in the Mexican capital in a session of the International Commission that investigated the crimes of the Military Junta of Chile.
 He also offered some lectures.

-During that trip, he visited places like Oaxaca, Montealbán and Palenque.
-"From Oaxaca I had been told many things, tourist and ethnographic, climatic and gastronomic; What no one told me is that there, in addition to a socle that is still my favorite in Mexico, I would have to find the densest congregation of cronopios ever assembled on the planet with the exception of Stockholm."
+During that trip, he visited places like Oaxaca, Montealbán, and Palenque.
+"From Oaxaca, I had been told many things, tourist and ethnographic, climatic and gastronomic; What no one told me is that there, in addition to a socle that is still my favorite in Mexico, I would have to find the densest congregation of cronopios ever assembled on the planet except Stockholm."
 He returned to Mexico in 1979 and the following year he spent two months in Zihuatanejo with Carol Dunlop.

 "Our final trip through Mexico was very beautiful.
 We combined rented cars with local planes to travel to different parts of the territory, and in two weeks we could see a lot of beautiful things.
 I already knew part of that, but Carol was the first time I came to Mexico, so it was very nice to show her cities, ruins, and landscapes; then we went to other places that I did not know, and then the pleasure was even greater, "Cortázar wrote to his mother in August 1980.
 The last time Julio Cortázar visited Mexico was in 1983.
 Carol had already died and Cortázar would die only a few months later.